 Switzerland is based on a Civil Law system

 Switzerland is a Federal republic.
 The Federal Constitution imposes certain limits on taxation at the federal, cantonal and municipal levels.
 It further states that no taxation may be levied by the federal, canton or municipal level except by way of statute.
-The statutes are subject popular referendum.
+The statutes are subject to popular referendum.

 In practice, the tax rates are set directly by the Voters!
 As the authority to levy taxes is time-bound and the right of the federal authority to levy taxes expires in 2020.
 To continue the taxation, a Constitutional Amendment must be made, which must go through a popular referendum, by both a majority of the population and a majority of the cantons.

 These referendums have been rejected 5 times in the past between 1958 and 1991.
 The formal framework for taxation between the various levels of Government is harmonised by the Federal Tax Harmonisation Law, 1990.
-Double Taxations by several cantons is constitutionally prohibited.
+Double Taxation by several cantons is constitutionally prohibited.

 Tax liability arises if the effective management or legal seat of a corporation is based in Switzerland.
 Switzerland has a measure to limit double taxation, wherein profits from foreign business establishments or real estate are exempt from taxation.

-Switzerland Offshore Products from Offshore-Protection
+Switzerland Offshore Company Products from Offshore Protection